armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

 1. Find the Managed Role that you created earlier in this account, and click on the Role Name to edit the role.
 1. Click on the "Trust relationships" tab.
 1. Click on "Edit trust relationship"
-1. Replace the Policy Document with this (Update the ARN with the User ARN from "IAM User Part 4")
+1. Replace the Policy Document with this (Update the ARN with the node role ARN from "Instance Role Part 4")

    ```json
    {